Sule-Ss/Sule-Ss/README.md

 <h1 align="center">Hi 👋, I'm Şule</h1>
-<h3 align="center">Every day, I strive to improve myself by learning new technology. <br/>
+<h3 align="center">Every time, I strive to improve myself by learning new technology. <br/>
 I am a detail-oriented individual looking to improve my rising technological career as a Software Developer and use my debugging talents to build responsive solutions alongside like-minded colleagues. <br/> Please do not hesitate to help or ask questions on this lengthy voyage.<br> Ask me about <a href="https://github.com/Sule-Ss?tab=repositories">**projects!**</a></h3>

 <details align="center">